brian1999lin/shopifyinventoryapp/README.md

 Thank you for the opportunity to take this challenge!
 It was really fun being able to create a simple app like this and test the knowledge/skills I learned from my previous co-ops.

 Cheers!

+P.S.: If you're reading this README.md through a download .zip, feel free to check out the GitHub repo at `https://github.com/brian1999lin/shopifyinventoryapp`.